Person of Interest in Dismemberment of Four Oklahoma Men Nabbed in Florida

 But Jessica said her husband’s phone quickly shot down from 28 percent to zero by the evening of Oct.
 10. That’s when she called 911, and search parties were formed.

 Jessica said those hateful messages aren’t warranted.
-She said her husband and their friends occasionally went on bike rides, and they may have been up to something sneaky, but she’s certain they weren’t doing anything that warranted them all to be shot dead.
+She said her husband and their friends occasionally went on bike rides, and they may have been up to something sneaky, but she’s certain they weren’t doing anything that warranted their all being fatally shot.

 “Mark worked for the things that we have,” she said, fighting back tears.
 “They may have been on (Kennedy’s) property, but it wasn’t, ‘hey we’re about to rob you blind.’
 If (Kennedy) would’ve told any of the guys to leave, (Mark) would’ve left.”